|

 This food

-is a prescription food, so it is only available
+is a therapeutic food which in theory is only available

-from vets, and should not be fed to a CKD cat long-term because it contains
+from vets.
+It should not be fed to a CKD cat long-term because it contains

 a lot of liver (too high in